wormhole-foundation/wormhole/design/0001_generic_message_passing.md

 - The specifics of implementing applications, other than ensuring we provide the right APIs.

-- Data availability on chains other than Solana.
+- Data availability/persistence.
 Delivering the signed message to the target chain is up to the individual application.
 Possible implementations include client-side message retrieval and submission, like the current Wormhole implementation does for delivering transfer messages on Ethereum, or message relays.